 What Is a Summons?

 Specifically, a summons is a document that is an order by a court requiring someone to appear in court.
-In civil lawsuits, a summons is issued to one of the parties in the lawsuit, usually the person against whom a complaint has been filed.
-Most often, a summons is given to a defendant, requiring his or her presence to defend a case.
-For example, if someone sues you in small claims court, the court sends out a summons requiring you to attend the hearing at a specific place and time.
+In civil lawsuits, a summons is issued by to the defendant in the lawsuit, requiring his or her presence to defend a case.
+For example, if someone sues you in small claims court, the court sends out a summons requiring you as the defendant to attend the hearing at a specific place and time.